mkdocstrings/mkdocstrings/CONTRIBUTING.md

 ## Tasks

-This project uses [Invoke](https://github.com/pyinvoke/invoke) to run tasks.
+This project uses [Duty](https://github.com/pawamoy/duty) to run tasks.
 A Makefile is also provided.
-The Makefile will try to run the task on multiple Python versions.
+The Makefile will try to run certain tasks on multiple Python versions.
 If for some reason you don't want to run the task on multiple Python versions, you can do one of the following:

 1. `export PYTHON_VERSIONS= `: this will run the task
    with only the current Python version
-2. run the task directly with `poetry run invoke TASK`, or `invoke TASK` if the environment was already activated through `poetry shell`
+2. run the task directly with `poetry run duty TASK`, or `duty TASK` if the environment was already activated through `poetry shell`

 The Makefile detects if the Poetry environment is activated,